 An encyclopedic collection of over 200 paintings, drawings, prints and photographs of19th and 20th century art by major European and American Jewish artists, drawn from the Sigmund Balka Collection donated to the permanent collection of the HUC-JIR.( Note: Portions of this collection have been curated into themed installations as noted below.)

-exhibition in memory of the annihilation of Hungarian Jewry during the summer of 1944, when Jews d eported to their deaths at Auschwitz were required to write deceptive postcards to their families.
-International artists have created their own visual symbolism in the size and form of the original postcards to commemorate the Hungarian Holocaust.
+This exhibition commemorates the annihilation of Hungarian Jewry during the summer of 1944, when Jews deported to their deaths at Auschwitz were required to write deceptive, reassuring postcards to their families.
+International artists have created their own visual symbolism in the size and form of the original postcards.
 Co-sponsored by Alma on Dobbin Foundation.

-This exhibit, taken from our permanent collection, includes 21 works from 11 of artists depicting the women who were instrumental in the early life of the Jewish people.
-The work ranges from lithographs from the 19th century through a quilt depicting Huldah—the last woman mentioned in the Bible.
+This exhibit, taken from our permanent collection, includes 20 works from 10 artists depicting the women who were instrumental in the early life of the Jewish people.
+The work ranges from lithographs from the 19th century through modern textiles and contemporary paintings.